Charlesnorris509/Codepath_X_AmazonNext_Design_Challenge/dataCollection/SeniorCitizen_Interview_Data.md

 - **Alice**: "Almost every day.
 It takes me back to my youth and inspires me creatively."

 ### Have you ever had trouble remembering the name of a song, artist, or playlist you wanted to listen to?
 Can you describe the experience?
-- **Mary**: "Yes, it’s frustrating because I can hear the tune in my head but can’t put a name to it."
+- **Mary**: "Yes, it’s frustrating because she can hear the tune in her head but can’t put a name to it."
-- **Robert**: "Not often, but when it happens, I feel like it’s on the tip of my tongue and just won’t come out."
+- **Robert**: "Not often, but when it happens, feels like it’s on the tip of my tongue and just won’t come out."
-- **Alice**: "All the time!
-I end up feeling embarrassed about forgetting something so simple."
+- **Alice**: "All the time! end up feeling embarrassed about forgetting something so simple."

 ### What do you usually do to find a song or artist when you forget the name?
-- **Mary**: "I ask my grandson or search online using part of the lyrics I remember."
+- **Mary**: " ask my grandson or search online using part of the lyrics I remember."
-- **Robert**: "I try searching on YouTube or checking my browser history."
+- **Robert**: " try searching on YouTube or checking my browser history."
-- **Alice**: "I hum it to my daughter, and she usually finds it for me."
+- **Alice**: "hum it to my daughter, and she usually finds it for me."

 ### Do you use any features in music apps (like playlists, search history, or favorites) to help you remember songs you like?
-- **Mary**: "Yes, I use favorites to keep track of my favorite pieces of classical music."
+- **Mary**: "Yes, use favorites to keep track of my favorite pieces of classical music."
-- **Robert**: "Not really.
-I prefer to look things up manually every time."
+- **Robert**: "Not really. prefer to look things up manually every time."
 - **Alice**: "No, I don’t even know how to use those features."

 ### Have you ever stopped using an app or service because it was difficult to find the songs or information you wanted?
-- **Mary**: "No, but I’ve been tempted to because the menus are sometimes confusing."
+- **Mary**: "No, but have been tempted to because the menus are sometimes confusing."
-- **Robert**: "Yes, I stopped using one because it kept recommending things I wasn’t interested in."
+- **Robert**: "Yes, stopped using one because it kept recommending things wasn’t interested in."
-- **Alice**: "Yes, I stopped using Pandora for a while because it was hard to find my old stations."
+- **Alice**: "Yes, stopped using Pandora for a while because it was hard to find my old stations."

 ---